War bond: United States

 The War Finance Committee was placed in charge of supervising the sale of all bonds, and the War Advertising Council promoted voluntary compliance with bond buying.
 Popular contemporary art was used to help promote the bonds such as Any Bonds Today?, a 1942 Warner Bros. theatrical cartoon.
 More than a quarter of a billion dollars' worth of advertising was donated during the first three years of the National Defense Savings Program.
 The government appealed to the public through popular culture.
 Norman Rockwell's painting series, the Four Freedoms, toured in a war bond effort that raised $132,000,000.
 Bond rallies were held throughout the country with famous celebrities, usually Hollywood film stars, to enhance the bond advertising effectiveness.
 Many motion pictures during the time, especially war dramas (a form of propaganda itself), included a graphic shown during the closing credits advising patrons to "Buy War Bonds and Stamps", which were sometimes sold in the lobby of the theater.
 The Music Publishers Protective Association encouraged its members to include patriotic messages on the front of their sheet music like "Buy U.S. Bonds and Stamps".
 Over the course of the war 85 million Americans purchased bonds totalling approximately $185,000,000,000.

 Named after the 1942 Hollywood Victory Caravan, a 1945 Paramount-produced film promoted bond sales after the end of World War II.
-The short subject included Bing Crosby, Bob Hope, Alan Ladd, William Demarest, Franlin Pangborn, Barbara Stanwyck, Humphrey Bogart, and others.
+The short subject included Bing Crosby, Bob Hope, Alan Ladd, William Demarest, Franklin Pangborn, Barbara Stanwyck, Humphrey Bogart, and others.

 Aside from movies and music, there were countless other programs held throughout the states to encourage the purchasing of war bonds.
 One such promotion that was held, at the least, in Nebraska and Montana, allowed for citizens to "get Hitler's goat," a play on the phrase "to get someone's goat" meaning to make someone angry or annoyed.
 The goat would be held up for "auction" with the money going directly towards war bonds.
 According to one source, the auctioning of "Hitler's goat" in Nebraska in 1942 raised $90,000 in War Bond sales.

 The National Service Board for Religious Objectors offered civilian bonds in the United States during World War II, primarily to members of the historic peace churches as an alternative for those who could not conscientiously buy something meant to support the war.
 These were U.S. Government Bonds not labelled as defense bonds.
 In all, 33,006 subscriptions were sold for a total value of $6,740,161, mostly to Mennonites, Brethren, and Quakers.